On the inclusion of statistical matter in the non-relativistic limit of NS-NS supergravity: Construction of the model

 The generalized equilibrium distribution function is given by \cite{ENY},

 where $\beta_{N} = \hat U_{N}/T$.
 Considering the NR expansion on the generalized dilaton and the generalized metric, and a generic expansion for the velocity we find

-On the other hand, the expansion of the generalized momentum can be induced from the expansion of the generalized metric, \bea {\cal P}_{M} = {\cal P}^{(0)}_{M} + {\cal P}^{(-2)}_{M} \, . \eea Therefore, we observe that in order to have a finite distribution function we need \bea {\cal P}^{(0)M} {\cal H}^{(0)}_{M N} U^{(2) N} = 0 \, . \eea In this work we are not considering an expansion for the generalized temperature, but we can easily see that the temperature may include divergences that do not affect the behaviour of the generalized distribution function.
+On the other hand, the expansion of the generalized momentum can be induced from the expansion of the generalized metric, \bea {\cal P}_{M} = {\cal P}^{(0)}_{M} + \frac{1}{c^2}{\cal P}^{(-2)}_{M} \, , \eea and the expansion of the generalized velocity is given by (\ref{Genvel}).
+Therefore, we find that the generalized distribution function is finite when $c\rightarrow\infty$.
+In this work we are not considering an expansion for the generalized temperature, but we can easily see that the temperature may include divergences that do not affect the behaviour of the generalized distribution function.
 At this point we have found the sufficient condition to construct a finite kinetic theory, and we will continue our discussion about the distribution function after parametrizing the fields, in section \ref{sub3}.
-In the next subsection we will study the generalized correspondence between the perfect fluid and a generalized scalar field in the double geometry.
+In the next subsection we will study the generalized correspondence between the perfect fluid and a generalized scalar field in the double geometry for the NR case.